-The teachers reported teaching in grades 1-12; however, as the number of grades taught was not mutually exclusive, the total percentage for this item exceeded 100.
+Since some teachers reported teaching in more than one grade range, the total for this item exceeds 129.

-Tools
+3.3 Tools

-An online survey, using google forms, was comprised of 24 closed questions and one open question. (https://forms.gle/mQkGDE8iK8SRnfPAA).
-The closed questions examined:

-Professional background: gender, age, country, native language, teaching certification, academic qualification, teaching grade level, teaching tenure.
-Two Questions on distance EFL teaching prior to Corona utilized a 5- point Likert scale ranging from very high to not at all: a) knowledge of digital tools. b) Sources of digital tools.
+The online survey devised using Google Forms consisted of 24 closed and one open question (see https://forms.gle/mQkGDE8iK8SRnfPAA).
+The closed questions examined professional background, gender, age, country, native language, teaching certification, academic qualification, teaching grade level, and teaching tenure.
+Two questions on distance EFL teaching prior to the COVID-19 crisis utilized a 5-point Likert scale ranging from very high to not at all, and related to knowledge of digital tools and sources of digital tools, respectively.

-Fourteen questions on distance EFL teaching during the Corona crisis, divided into clusters: sources of knowledge of digital tools, support from school, beliefs about personal levels of technological-pedagogical knowledge, perceptions regarding actual practice of digital tools, personal self-efficacy in distance teaching, opinions concerning the change in professional knowledge and practice, challenges in distance teaching and teachers' estimation of distance learning versus face-to-face.
-All questions were measured using a 5-point Likert scale, apart from the last item which used a 3-point Likert scale.
-The questionnaire also included one open-ended question for teachers' reflections on distance EFL teaching during the Corona Crisis.
+Fourteen questions on distance EFL teaching during the COVID-19 crisis were divided into clusters regarding: sources of knowledge of digital tools; support from school; beliefs about personal levels of technological-pedagogical knowledge; perceptions regarding actual practice of digital tools; personal self-efficacy in distance teaching; opinions about the change in professional knowledge and practice; challenges in distance teaching; and teachers’ estimation of distance versus face-to-face learning.
+All questions were measured on a 5-point Likert scale, apart from the last, which used a 3-point Likert scale.
+The questionnaire also included one open-ended question soliciting teachers’ observations on distance EFL teaching during the COVID-19 crisis.

-Procedure
+3.4 Procedure

-Data was collected between March and May of 2020, right at the beginning of the COVID-19 lockdown in Israel.
-The questionnaire was posted on a site frequently visited by English teachers in Israel and on the English teachers' Facebook site.
-A snowball procedure collected data: a small pool of teachers was requested to complete the questionnaire and share it with friends and colleagues (from different countries where English is taught as a foreign language.)
-We clarified that data was for research purposes only; names and personal details would be deleted.
+Data was collected between March and May of 2020, at the very beginning of the COVID-19 lockdown in Israel.
+The questionnaire was posted on a site frequently visited by English teachers in Israel and on the English teachers’ Facebook site.
+A snowball procedure was adopted for collecting the data: a small pool of teachers was requested to complete the questionnaire and share it with friends and colleagues from different countries where English is taught as a foreign language.
+We made it clear to participants that the data was for research purposes only and would be anonymized.

-Data analysis
+3.5 Data Analysis

-Since data was based on ranking, non-parametric tests were used.
-Measures of interest were described by using medians and means together with standard deviations (SD) and inter-quartile range (IQR).
-The Wilcoxon signed rank test evaluated differences between paired comparisons; the Kruskal-Wallis test examined differences among groups; the Mann-Whitney test provided post-hoc comparisons.
-The Spearman correlation tested association between measures of interest.
+Since the data was based on ranking, non-parametric tests were used.
+Measures of interest were calibrated by deriving medians and means together with standard deviations (SD) and inter-quartile ranges (IQR).
+A Wilcoxon signed-rank test evaluated differences between paired comparisons; a Kruskal-Wallis test examined differences among groups; and a Mann-Whitney U test provided for post hoc comparisons.
+A Spearman’s rank-order correlation test assessed the association between measures of interest.
 Results were considered significant for p-value ≤ 0.05.
-All analyses were carried out using SPSS version 25.
-Qualitative data of the open-ended question were analyzed using data-driven thematic analysis.
-Repeated patterns within the data obtained from teachers' responses to the questionnaire were identified, coded, and analyzed.
-Thematic analysis is reputedly more sensitive and more topic flexible (Braun & Clarke, 2006), Data-driven thematic analysis facilitated embracing the variety of answers without a priori assumptions.
+All anals were carried out using SPSS version 25.
+Qualitative data from the open-ended question were analyzed using data-driven thematic analysis.
+Repeated patterns within the data obtained from teachers’ responses to the questionnaire were identified, coded, and analyzed.
+Thematic analysis is considered more sensitive and more topic flexible (Braun & Clarke, 2006); data-driven thematic analysis facilitated accepting a variety of answers without a priori assumptions.

 Results

-Question one examined sources of knowledge of digital tools before and during the COVID 19 crisis.
-The categories of 'self-taught' and 'school colleagues' received the highest scores before and during the COVID 19 crisis.
-Wilcoxon signed Ranks tests examined whether there were any changes in the sources of knowledge before and during COVID 19.
-Results indicated that during the pandemic there was a significant increase in the use of four sources of knowledge: self-taught, school colleagues, staff tutorials in school, and online school support.
+Question 1 examined the sources of knowledge of digital tools before and during the COVID-19 crisis.
+The categories “self-taught” and “school colleagues” received the highest scores before and during the COVID-19 crisis.
+Wilcoxon signed-ranks tests were used to examine whether there were any changes in the sources of knowledge before and during the crisis.
+Results indicated that there was a significant increase in the use of four sources of knowledge during the pandemic: self-taught, school colleagues, staff tutorials in school, and online school support.
 There was no significant increase in the reliance on teacher training courses and experiences along with in-service courses.
-Table 2 presents the differences between sources of knowledge before and during the COVID 19 crisis.
+Table 2 presents the differences between sources of knowledge before and during the COVID-19 crisis.